Rianto-RNT/rnt-computer-app/README.md

   - Show related product in product detail
   - Category list in home page
   - fetch Single category test
+  - click category then show product only with the same category (ex. apple => product : apple)

 ## TODO to fix